-If you fancy doing something new this Valentine’s Day (or any other day, for that matter) here are my favourite alternative ways to celebrate bonds of all kinds, whether you’re spending time with family, friends, or the absolute love of your life.
-Or, try taking some time to nurture and appreciate yourself by doing these activities on your own...
+If you fancy doing something new this Valentine’s Day (or any other day, for that matter) here are my favourite alternative ways to celebrate bonds of all kinds, whether you’re spending time with others, or nurturing your relationship with yourself.

 I’m sure I saw the hashtag #birthchartsandchill somewhere (haha) and I genuinely think this would make the perfect Netflix alternative.
 Tap your details into a free online birth chart generator, and print out a copy of each of your birth charts.
 The list below the chart will tell you your zodiac placements, and a simple Google search for ‘moon in Pisces’ or ‘Jupiter in the 9th house’ will bring up some fascinating and insightful info about you and your character.
 This is bound to prompt lots of emotionally nourishing discussion and self discovery for you both over a cuppa or glass of wine.
 Add candles and stargazing for celestial vibes.

 We’ll be under a waning gibbous moon on February 14th this year, but this will still give off enough lovely magical moonlight to make it an optimal time for some moon bathing.
 This is the practice of soaking up the moon’s energies, which are believed to bring our biological systems, moods and emotions into harmony.
 So, if it’s a clear-ish night, banish technology for an hour or so and give one another - or yourself - your undivided attention by going for a moonlit walk.
 (The less street lights the better for this one..!)